 With the rise of more and more black women breaking away from traditional 9-5s to become their own bosses, the CEO is getting a revamp as the SHEeo.
 CEOs are forging their own paths, blazing their own trails, and turning their passion into a profit.
-Curious to know how she does it?
 In the Meet The SHEeo series, we talk to melanated mavens leveling up and glowing up, all while redefining what it means to be a boss.

-In this week's feature, meet Jo Neishia Johnson of Beulah Swim.
+In this week's feature, meet Mariah Gray of Essential Wombman.

 # of Employee(s): 1

 30-Second Pitch: Essential Wombman educates and provides natural products for vaginal health and womb care.
 For years, women have suffered from vaginal health issues caused by most of the toxic products on the market.
 Essential Wombman specializes in creating natural products for your most sacred feminine parts.
 Our mission is to teach the importance of self-love and self-care.

 What inspired you to start your brand?

 I developed my love for healing others while working for five years at a local herb shop.
 During that time, I studied herbs and began trusting the healing properties they have.
 Positive feedback motivated me to create products of my own.
 As a woman, I understand the issue we go through every day.
 I created products that worked for me, essentially for every woman to enjoy.

 What was your a-ha moment that brought your idea into reality?

 While suffering from heavy bleeding and severe pain during my cycle, I began looking up natural ways to treat my issues quickly and was introduced to Yoni Steaming.
 I developed a Yoni steam blend with specific medicinal herbs and started to steam once a week.
 Within two months, my flow decreased significantly, my pain was nonexistent and my cycle only lasted two days!
 My Essential Yoni Steam blend changed my life.